-Online Grade Book Comment Codes:
+- Online Grade Book Comment Codes:

-Prior to each unit assessment a unit study guide will be provided to students that will guide and assist students to prepare for each unit assessment.
-Students will be required to fully complete a study guide prior to taking a unit assessment.
-Students that do not fully complete a study guide will not be permitted to complete the assessment, will receive a “Missing - 0% Penalty” and will have to schedule a time before or after school with the teacher to complete the assessment.
+Prior to each unit assessment a unit review/ study guide will be provided to students.
+Students will be required to fully complete the unit review prior to taking a unit assessment.
+Students who do NOT to fully complete the unit review will NOT be permitted to complete the assessment, will receive a ZERO and will have to schedule a time with the teacher to complete the assessment.

 - If a student should choose to retake/redo, they will need to fill out the SMS retake form, have teacher specify the mastery activity, have parents sign off and return to teacher.

-Classroom Expectations and Management Plan:
+Remote/Classroom Expectations and Management Plan:

 All HUSD policies outlined in the Code of Conduct will be honored and enforced.
-Parents and students are strongly encouraged to review the conduct thoroughly and together.
-The Code of Conduct can be accessed at http://www.husd.org/cms/lib08/AZ01001450/Centricity/Domain/740/CodeofConduct.pdf.
+Parents and students are strongly encouraged to review the conduct together.
+The Code of Conduct can be accessed at http://www.husd.org/cms/lib08/AZ01001450/Centricity/Domain/740/CodeofConduct.pdf or by using the Higley app or see Quick links on Canvas Homepage.
 Students are also expected to meet the class “Expectations” each day.

-- Verbal warning
+- 1st Violation: Verbal Warning

 After School Detention (ASD):